 Anita is an individual therapist with DBT Hamilton.
 She is a PhD candidate at the University of British Columbia, and first developed a passion for DBT while a practicum student at the DBT Centre of Vancouver.
 Anita moved to Hamilton to complete her residency at St. Joseph’s Healthcare Hamilton, where she worked in the Anxiety Treatment and Research Clinic as well as the Community Psychiatry Clinic’s DBT program conducting assessments, providing individual therapy, and running DBT Skills groups.
 She has trained in a variety of settings ranging from hospitals to community mental health clinics and private practices, and continues to work at St. Joseph’s Healthcare Hamilton’s Borderline Personality Disorder Service and Mood Disorders Program.
 Anita has extensive experience working with individuals dealing with anxiety and mood disorders, emotion regulation difficulties, trauma, and personality disorders.

-Brianna King, Administrative Assistant
+Brianna King, B.A.
+Administrative Assistant

 Brianna is pleased to be part of the DBT Hamilton team in her role as an Administrative Assistant.
 She brings with her over 15 years of client care service and was drawn to the aspects of Mindfulness incorporated into Dialectical Behaviour Therapy.